 Predictive analytics applies statistical modeling and machine learning algorithms to comprehensive data (e.g., electronic medical records, claims data, geospatial information, burden of disease, demography, community health care capacity, together with omics data and environmental factors), and strives to understand complex interrelationships between determinants of health and the variability of health care.
 Predictive analytics has a longstanding tradition in medicine.
 Developing better prediction models is a critical step in the pursuit f improved health care.

 The Biomedical Analytics and Systems Optimization (BASO) Lab, led by Dr. Kong, develops and integrates innovative healthcare analytics with the goals of transforming healthcare practice and improving individual’s quality of life and wellbeing.
 We are interested in developing advanced data-driven optimization and analytics methods and tools that are critical to health care.
 In addition, we are interested in applying them to problems arising in healthcare service, clinical practice, and public health, through utilizing technology-based solutions and developing community-engaged projects.

 Immediate project will be in collaboration with Dr. Andrew Falconar and his colleagues at the Universidad del Norte, Colombia, to address several public health needs, including HIV/AIDS, tuberculosis, and several tropic infectious diseases.

-1 talented PhD student with creativity, independence, and perseverance in Fall 2021.
+1 talented PhD student with creativity, independence, and perseverance.